chermehdi/jnjd-2020/README.md

 ## Towers
 - See PDF

+## Yogioh
+Finding vertex `b` is equivalent to finding vertex `a` on the reversed di-graph.

+Assume we start a DFS from some arbitrary vertex of the given graph.
+If the DFS ends up visiting all vertices, then we found our answer.
+If it doesn't, then we know our answer, if it exists, is one of the remaining unvisited vertices.
+We thus relaunch the DFS from another arbitrary unvisited vertex until none remain.

+It can be proven that the vertex `a`, if it exists, is the last vertex we launch a DFS from.
 ## Wissal's workout
 - **Quadratic time per query**
 For every query, naively check the correctness of every cyclic shift of the subarray.
 Since every subarray has